Do you dream of studying abroad? Would you like to build a future in an English-speaking country?

 TOEFL is administered by the Educational Testing Service or ETS.
 It is much older and has been around since 1965.

 TOEFL is more focused on academic purposes.
-TOEFL is predominantly recognized and required in the USA, and also accepted for immigration in Australia and New Zealand.
+TOEFL is predominantly recognised and required in the USA, and also accepted for immigration in Australia and New Zealand.

 Choosing between TOEFL and IELTS depends on your specific needs.
 Both tests are globally recognized.
 Yet they test different aspects of English language proficiency.